Ray19823/FED_Project_StockWatchlist/README.md

 - Click Save, then Refresh.
 The watchlist should load from the backend.

 ## Alpha Vantage Key (Security)
 - Do not commit keys to the repo.
-In Render → Environment, add `ALPHAVANTAGE_API_KEY` with your key.
+In Render → Environment, add `ALPHAVANTAGE_API_KEY` with my key.
 - Redeploy the service to apply.